Merrill Markoe: As an actress

+As a Writer

 Personal life

-She and David Letterman were involved romantically from 1978–1988, after which Markoe moved to California to continue her writing career.
+She and David Letterman were involved romantically from 1978 to 1988, after which Markoe moved to California to continue her writing career.
 She wrote about the relationship several years later in essays in the book Cool, Calm, and Contentious, giving him the pseudonym "Bobby".

 Markoe lives in Malibu with musician Andy Prieboy and four dogs.